JetBrains/guide/site/dotnet/tips/json-schema/index.md

 Rider has WebStorm included.
 Our powerful IDE for all things web-related.
 This means we can benefit from its excellent JSON schema support, which serves us with _code completion and schema verification_ in both JSON and YAML files.

-Most of the times, schemas are detected automatically, but they can also be manually selected from the status bar.
+Most of the time, schemas are detected automatically, but they can also be manually selected from the status bar.
 In JSON files we can also specify the `$schema` top-level property.

 We wish you a happy JSON and YAML time! 🙇‍♀️🙇‍♂️